- PURPOSE OF CODE OF CONDUCT

 The Warrantti ry Board is in charge of communicating this Code of Conduct, and English is the primary communication language so that all our members have an equal chance to understand this code of Warrantti.
 The document and its policies will be communicated to all members as well as external partners via Warrantti ry’s communication channels in order to establish a common ground for the Warrantti ry community.

-This Code of Conduct has been implemented as a part of Warrantti ry’s membership process and is compulsory to agree upon to be accepted as a new member to the association.
+This Code of Conduct has been implemented as a part of Warrantti ry’s membership process and is compulsory to agree upon to be accepted as a new member of the association.
 In addition, this document or a corresponding summary will be attached to all Facebook event descriptions of associations that function under Warrantti ry, starting latest from the beginning of the year 2023.
 Warrantti and its divisions and clubs will also follow VYY’s event rules and add the link to this document.
 This ensures that everyone is aware of the policies that should be followed at these events.

 The set of standards in this document should be applied to both in-house marketing and business partnerships.